cspeter8/bitcoinCapitalGains/README.md

 My approach is to increase the basis or decrease the proceed amounts by hand to include costs of wire transfers, or special 5% fees imposed by MtGox for expidited cash withdrawals.

+Prerequisites
+  install a Perl interpretor, and obtain the TEXT.csv package from CPAN if it is not already included.

 Other resources related to tax preparation related to bitcoins include:
 - http://kryptotax.com/
 - http://www.bitcointax.info/#h.wklolybyso5p